 Getting Started

 In this workshop we will need to work publicly (which is scary).
-We will create a public github repo to work from, and in the first stages of this workshop we will generate a local file (for ease, we will create a basic .html file, but the concepts will be the same as for creating a word doc or pdf).
+We will create a public GitHub repo to work from, and in the first stages of this workshop we will generate a local file (for ease, we will create a basic .html file, but the concepts will be the same as for creating a word doc or pdf).
 We will then update this file to become a webpage which to function as an ‘about me’ page or to showcase your work.
-I recommend pinning this repo (which we will demonstrate) so that when someone visits your github, they can view useful information about you.
+We recommend pinning this repo (which we will demonstrate) so that when someone visits your GitHub, they can view useful information about you.

 Set up new public repo and open an R project

-Go to github, under “Repositories”, click New, give your new repo a name and description, and make sure the “public” box is checked (this should occur by default).
+Go to GitHub, under “Repositories”, click New, give your new repo a name and description.

 Click on the green “Code” button, and copy the url for the repo.